TricolorHen061/bwbdocs/docs/configuration_and_customization.rst

 Customizing the "Message Blocked" embed
 ---------------------------------------
-There are a few commands you can use to customize the behavior of the bot sends when it blocks a message:
+There are a few commands you can use to customize the behavior of the bot when it blocks a message:

 ``cleanup set``
     Tells the bot to "cleanup", or delete it's message after a specified amount of seconds.
 Has one parameter: ``seconds``. ``Seconds`` is the amount of time it should wait before deleting the message.